Duck a l’Orange

 2. Preheat oven to 100°C.

-3. Zest and juice 1 orange and segment the other 2; set aside (see my video on how to segment citrus).
+3. Zest and juice 1 orange and segment the other 2 (see video below and learn how here); set aside.

 4. Pat the skin of the duck dry with paper towel and, using a very sharp knife, cut fine diagonal score marks through the skin, without cutting into the meat, in a criss-cross pattern.